-We can see in Algorithm \ref{alg:localstateassigment} that the ADM-solver seeks the stress-strain pairs from the given data set, $\ytilde \in \dataset$, at the element level and hence yields at best local optima.
-Employing the greedy optimization, we iteratively search for better alternatives to $\ytilde$ in $\dataset$ for each element that possibly reduce the value of the global objective function.
-We describe the details and each step of this solving strategy in Algorithms \ref{alg:goadmstrategy} and \ref{alg:goadmsolver}.
-The resulting solver is a direct data-driven solver based on alternating direction method (ADM) combined with the greedy optimization algorithm, and hence we refer to this solver as GO-ADM solver.
+The ADM-solver, described in Algorithm \ref{alg:localstateassigment}, seeks the stress-strain pairs from the given data set, $\ytilde \in \dataset$, at the element level and hence yields at best local optima.
+Employing a greedy optimization algorithm, we now iteratively search for alternatives to $\ytilde$ in its nearest-neighbourhood in $\dataset$ for each element, which possibly reduce the value of the global objective function.
+We describe the details and each step of the proposed solving strategy in Algorithms \ref{alg:goadmstrategy} and \ref{alg:goadmsolver}.
+The resulting solver is a direct data-driven solver based on alternating direction method (ADM) combined with a greedy optimization algorithm, and hence we refer to this solver as GO-ADM solver.
 Algorithm \ref{alg:goadmstrategy} shows the solving strategy for each load step, including data initialization and solving with the GO-ADM solver described in Algorithm \ref{alg:goadmsolver}.